Reims

 Reims is most famous for its cathedral (1211-1480), which is one of the finest examples of the 'French Gothic' architecture style.
 Reims was evangelized around the third century AD and a Christian basilica was first constructed here around the year 400, consecrated to the Virgin by the Bishop Nicasius.
 It was in this church that St. Nicasius was martyred, when the city was taken by the Vandals.

 On this site, but with a smaller size than the current cathedral, a Carolingian cathedral was built by Bishop Ebbon around 820 AD, which was enlarged and embellished over the centuries but which burned in a fire in 1210.
+It was at that time that the inhabitants of Reims decided to build a magnificent monument worthy of the Christian tradition of the city.

 Spending huge sums of money on its construction, work on the cathedral began in 1241 and continued from 1299 and throughout the 14th century.
-The church, in the form of a Latin cross is very large - on the outside the building is 149 meters long.
+Reims cathedral was an important centre for medieval France, and many Kings were crowned here.

 Basilica of Saint Remi